Free Modules

 Elements of Free Modules

-All OSCAR types for elements of finitely presented modules over multivariate polynomial rings belong to the abstract type ModuleElemFP{T}
+All OSCAR types for elements of the modules considered here belong to the abstract type ModuleElemFP{T}

 , where T

-is the element type of the polynomial ring.
-For elements of free modules, there are the abstract subtype AbstractFreeModElem{T} <: ModuleFPElem{T}
+is the element type of the underlying ring.
+The free modules belong to the abstract subtype AbstractFreeModElem{T} <: ModuleFPElem{T}

 which implements an element $f$ of a free module $F$ as a sparse row, that is, as an object of type SRow{T}